evanwill/go-go-ghpages/index.md

 # Build a Website with Jekyll and GitHub Pages

+This workshop is from 2017--please see [Go-Go GH-Pages V.2 (2020)](https://evanwill.github.io/go-go-ghpages-b/) updated content and video!

 With [GitHub pages](https://pages.github.com/) and [Jekyll](https://jekyllrb.com/) you can quickly create and publish a website for free!
 It is an ideal solution for creating a simple project or personal site to highlight your academic work.